karenpayneoregon/razor-pages-IOptions-samples/readme.md

 # About

+Learn how to fetch properties or values from appsettings.json in .NET Core.
+We’ll cover it using both IConfiguration and Options Pattern.

 Code samples for reading from appsettings.json and is at this time a work in progress, all code works but lacking documentation at this time.

 All projects are Razor Pages except one console project.
 The majority of work is done with dependency injection.